-Becoming a peer reviewer means joining a community of experts who assess each other’s work.
+Becoming a Peer Reviewer means joining a community of experts who assess each other’s work.
 Peer review can be a demanding task, requiring skills, competence and time.
 While reviewing carries heavy responsibilities, it also gives significant benefits by enabling reviewers to see what others are doing and thinking, long before that information is published by Scientific Journals.
 It does not provide immediate benefits: however, as a member of the scientific community, Peer Reviewers feel the duty to contribute to fairness and integrity in scientific research.
 Their contribution is of immense value.

-COPE has developed Ethical Guidelines for Peer Reviewers which help peer reviewers to identify the most ethical approach to peer review.
-We encourage our registered reviewers to review these guidelines, as they play an important role in identifying misconduct.
-We expect reviewers registered for certification with ReviewerCredits to adopt the most professional ethical approach to all reviews they claim on our portal, with specific reference to the following points:
+COPE has developed Ethical Guidelines for Peer Reviewers and we encourage our registered Peer Reviewers to follow them so to adopt the most ethical approach to all reviews they claim, with specific reference to the following points:

 - Perform a review personally, if you are competent on the subject, do not have conflict of interest and have the time to dedicate to it, avoiding to engage junior colleagues without permission from the Editor

 - Inform the editors if you are working on similar topics or if you work at the same institution of the authors

 - Perform your review confidentially, returning fair, polite and constructive comments within the allocated time

 - Share with the editor potential ethical issues confidentially

 One of our aims is to certify the peer review process of all registered Journals or of Journals for which a registered Peer Reviewer has claimed a review.
-This occurs when a Journal’s editor (or editorial office) confirms that a completed peer review has effectively taken place.
-We have created an automated process to assign credits to registered users, which is based on the confirmations by Journals.
+This occurs when a Journal’s editor or editorial office confirms that a peer review has effectively been performed.
+We have created an automated process to assign credits to registered Peer Reviewers, which is based on the confirmation by Journals.